 Compliance function

-The compliance function of insurance and reinsurance undertakings shall include a compliance policy and a compliance plan.
+The compliance function of insurance and reinsurance undertakings shall establish a compliance policy and a compliance plan.
 The compliance policy shall define the responsibilities, competencies and reporting duties of the compliance function.
 The compliance plan shall set out the planned activities of the compliance function which take into account all relevant areas of the activities of insurance and reinsurance undertakings and their exposure to compliance risk.

 The duties of the compliance function shall include assessing the adequacy of the measures adopted by the insurance or reinsurance undertaking to prevent non-compliance.